Laura Giannarelli recently directed Brian Friel's Faith Healer at Quotidian Theatre in Bethesda, Maryland.

-As actor, Laura also played Sister Aloysius in Doubt for Baltimore’s Everyman Theatre; toured with the Kennedy Center in a play for young people about Russian Jewish immigrants, Dreams in the Golden Country; and played Amalia in Motti Lerner’s Pangs of the Messiah at DC’s Theatre J. Laura recently played the role of Mrs. Pearce in the Stage Guild's Pygmalion, Elizabeth in the critically acclaimed Angel Street at Olney Theatre in Olney, Maryland.
+As actor, Laura also played Sister Aloysius in Doubt for Baltimore’s Everyman Theatre; toured with the Kennedy Center in a play for young people about Russian Jewish immigrants, Dreams in the Golden Country; and played Amalia in Motti Lerner’s Pangs of the Messiah at DC’s Theatre J. Laura also played the role of Mrs. Pearce in the Stage Guild's Pygmalion, Elizabeth in the critically acclaimed Angel Street at Olney Theatre in Olney, Maryland.

 Currently the President of the Stage Guild’s Board, Laura is a founding Stage Guild company member, where she has appeared in more than 30 plays since 1986.
 Favorite roles in past seasons with the Guild include Lady Chiltern in An Ideal Husband, Teresa in The Memory of Water, Mademoiselle in An Empty Plate

 in the Café du Grand Boeuf, Mercy Lott